GoogleChrome/developer.chrome.com/site/en/blog/chrome-84-deps-rems/index.md

 ---

 {% Aside %}
 Visit ChromeStatus.com for lists of
 <a href="https://www.chromestatus.com/features#browsers.chrome.status%3A%22Deprecated%22">current deprecations</a>
 and <a href="https://www.chromestatus.com/features#browsers.chrome.status:%22Removed%22">previous removals</a>.
 {% endAside %}

 {% Aside %}
-Note: Chrome expects to start the spec-mandated turn down of AppCache in Chrome
+Chrome expects to start the spec-mandated turn down of AppCache in Chrome
 85. For details and instructions for managing the transition gracefully, see [Preparing for AppCache removal](https://web.dev/appcache-removal/).
 For information on a feature that will help you identify uses of this and other